Sleep Tracker Technology

 For most people, using a monitor to track sleep isn't going to be a problem.

-However, if you have insomnia (see our fact sheet on Insomnia for more information), tracking sleep might lead to anxiety about not getting ‘enough’ sleep and lead to more difficulty sleeping.
-For this reason, you may want to avoid using sleep trackers.
+However, if you have insomnia tracking sleep might lead to anxiety about not getting ‘enough’ sleep.
+Rather than encouraging you to change habits to help improve your sleep, this anxiety can sometimes lead to more difficulty sleeping.
+For this reason, you may want to avoid using sleep trackers if you notice that sleep tracking is negatively impacting your sleep.

 These devices may also not be as accurate for people with some sleep disorders, so they should be interpreted with caution under these circumstances.